 What to Look for when Buying Waterproof Running Shoes

 In addition to wearing comfort and sufficient protection from wetness, when buying waterproof running shoes, is the right size another important criterion.
-The integrated membrane in waterproof running shoes makes them often run a bit smaller.
-Accordingly, when buying, you should choose the running shoes at least half a size larger than usual.
+The integrated membrane in waterproof running shoes makes them often run a bit small.
+Accordingly, you should choose running shoes at least half a size larger than usual when buying.
 This way, you have even during long runs, consistent high wearing comfort.

 FAQs – Frequently Asked Questions about Water-Resistant Running Shoes